The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 Next comes the implementation of the CMMS software

-Having said that, the time directly before and during CMMS implementation is a good time to gather data and make sure the transition between old and new systems goes as smoothly as possible.
+Having said that, the periods directly before and during CMMS implementation are good times to gather data and make sure the transition between old and new systems goes as smoothly as possible.

 #4.
 Have a Dedicated Migration Team